 I favor an interdisciplinary approach in my research and collaborate with a wide network of specialists in different topics.
 Much of my research is field-based and incorporates elements of population and community ecology.
-My work combines various techniques including the tagging and tracking of individually-marked fish, experimental manipulations in the field, fluxes quantification between ecosystems, ecosystem services, direct observations and modelling.
+My work combines various techniques including the tagging and tracking of individually-marked organisms, experimental manipulations in the field, fluxes quantification between ecosystems, ecosystem services, direct observations and modelling.

 A Postdoctoral opportunity took me to the Freie Universität Berlin where I am working with Prof. Jeschke.
 My work aims at 1) understanding the roles of land-use surrounding small freshwater ecosystems (ponds) on macroinvertebrate communities, food-webs and ecosystem functioning; 2) exploring the consequences of drought on macroinvertebrate communities; 3) investigating how spatial arrangement and the intrinsic ecological characteristics of the ponds are important determinants of overall biodiversity patterns at the landscape scale.